chloe0x0/Pestilence/README.md

 4. incubation: Time in frames/ iterations that a cell is Incubating
 5. infectious: Time in frames/ iterations that a cell is Infectious

+### Through tweaking parameters one can generalize the model to any compartmental model:

 #### Example run with an SIRS model:
 parameters:
 1. R0 = 0.45